pesterhazy/pesterhazy.github.com/posts/2015-05-25-getting-started-with-clojure-jdbc-and-sqlite.md

 ---

 Using a relational database is, perhaps, not among the most glamorous things you can do from a functional programming language.
-Working with SQL is, however, very useful for real-life tasks.
-As it turns out, it is also an area where Clojure can show some of its strengths.
-Clojure's emphasis on manipulating simple data structures (vectors and hash-maps) also means that working with the results of SQL queries is easy, in many cases obviating the need for a ORM or other helper library.
-But as a hosted language, Clojure also benefits from access to Java's JDBC database drivers, which essentially means that there is hardly any database out there that you cannot use with great performance.
+SQL is, however, very useful for all kinds of real-world tasks.
+As it turns out, it is also an area where Clojure can show its strengths.
+Clojure's emphasis on manipulating simple data structures (lists, vectors and hash-maps) also means that working with the results of SQL queries is easy, in many cases obviating the need for a ORM or other helper library.
+But as a hosted language, Clojure also benefits from access to Java's JDBC database drivers, which essentially means that there is hardly any database out there that you cannot use -- all it takes is an additional line of code.

 In this post, I will show how to work with SQLite, an embedded (in-process) database, for the obvious reason that it does not require a lot of set